Steven G. Smith

-We will use philosophical methods, forming concepts and theses and arguments with the greatest possible care and freedom in conversation with earlier landmark exercises of thought, to assess the nature of film and its significance in human life.
+Each week in class and in written reviews we will closely examine outstanding works of cinematic art, analyzing how the meanings of movies are achieved.
+And we will use philosophical methods, forming concepts and theses and arguments with the greatest possible care and freedom in conversation with earlier landmark exercises of thought, to assess the nature of film and its significance in human life.
 We will explore film experience as a site of philosophy and an important philosophical problem in its own right.

 Readings will be assigned in handouts and in these books, available in the bookstore:

 Timothy Corrigan, A Short Guide to Writing about Film (6th ed.)

 Leo Braudy and Marshall Cohen, eds., Film Theory and Criticism (6th ed.)

 Midterm exam 15%

 SCHEDULE subject to revision by announcement in class or by e-mail

 READINGS: be aware that different editions of Film Theory and Criticism (FTAC) may be in use among us; the page numbers listed here are for the 6th ed.
 (2004), which is currently one of the most affordable and available editions.